-Compared to the previous period (June 30, 2017), on average estimated output per worker increased by 2.6 percent representing a 1.2 percent increase in total output value of employment.
+Compared to the previous period (June 30, 2017), on average estimated output per worker increased by 2.6 percent representing a total output value of employment increase of 1.2 percent.
 Because more and more companies are paying off their Wood Products RLF loans releasing them from their reporting obligations to MDOC, the calculated change from the prior period isn't necessarily representative of actual change in output value of production within the local economy.
 Year to year comparisons using this metric should be used with caution for this reason.